rapidsai/clx/examples/streamz/README.md

 # Getting Started with CLX and Streamz

 This is a guide on how [CLX](https://github.com/rapidsai/clx) and [Streamz](https://streamz.readthedocs.io/en/latest/) can be used to build a streaming inference pipeline.
-We will use CLX's cyBERT for inference.

 Streamz has the ability to read from [Kafka](https://kafka.apache.org/) directly into [Dask](https://dask.org/) allowing for computation on a multi-core or cluster environment.
 This approach is best used for instances in which you hope to increase processing speeds with streaming data.